ARA Comodoro Somellera: Argentine service

 Both ships served during the 1982 Falklands War where they were involved in a confused episode.
-The British claimed to have sunk Comodoro Somellera with a Sea Skua missile, but this claim was subsequently dropped when the British re-evaluated claims after the war.
+The British claimed, incorrectly as it later turned out, to have sunk Comodoro Somellera with a Sea Skua missile; the British subsequently dropped the claim after re-evaluating evidence after the war.
 Comodoro Somellera spent the period of the war in the opening of the Strait of Magellan.
 From 1988 she was assigned to Ushuaia naval base until 1995, when she was transferred back to Puerto Belgrano.

 In 1997, she participated in Operacion Calypso, an attempt to locate German U-boats sunk along the Patagonian coast.